Autumn Budget 2025: UK Tax Changes Explained - What You'll Actually Pay

 Losers

-Middle earners approaching higher-rate threshold: Fiscal drag pulls you into 40% bracket Higher-rate taxpayers with savings/dividends: 2% rate increases on both Landlords: New property tax rates add to existing Section 24 pain High-earning pension savers: £2,000 salary sacrifice cap limits tax efficiency £2m+ property owners: New annual mansion tax from 2028
+Middle earners approaching higher-rate threshold: Fiscal drag pulls you into 40% bracket Higher-rate taxpayers with savings/dividends: 2% rate increases on both (dividends from 2026, savings from 2027) Landlords: New property tax rates add to existing Section 24 pain High-earning pension savers: £2,000 salary sacrifice cap limits tax efficiency £2m+ property owners: New annual HVCTS charges from 2028

 No Change